Dentin dysplasia: Causes

 The mutation in collagen type 1 (COL1 A1, COL1 A2) causes DI-1.
 It is similar to the systemic condition dental features known as osteogenesis imperfect.
 DI-2, DI-3 and DD-2 share the same genetic mutation of dentin sialophosphoprotein, that is located on chromosome 4.
 They are autosomal-dominant diseases with complete penetrance and variable expressivity.
 Due to the same genetic mutation, these diseases would often result in overlapping clinical and radiographic features.
-Therefore, prevailing theories suggests that DI-2, DI-3 and DD-2 are categorized as a single disease entity with variable severity of expression.
+Therefore, prevailing theories suggest that DI-2, DI-3 and DD-2 are categorized as a single disease entity with variable severity of expression.
 However, the causes of DD-1 have yet to be theorized.

 Diagnosis

-Diagnosis is mostly based on general examination and radiographs, and it should be taken when abnormality of the teeth is suspected as most of the affected teeth have normal clinical appearance.
+Diagnosis is mostly based on general examination and radiographs, and it should be taken when abnormality of the teeth is suspected as most of the affected teeth have a normal clinical appearance.

 Differential diagnosis is very important to have a definitive diagnosis as some radiographic or histologic features of dentine dysplasia may bear a resemblance to different disorders: